 How Much Meat will You Get

 After you’ve processed your prize, or taken it to a butcher, you can expect a full-size elk to fill several shelves on your freezer.
 Maybe more.
-A deer will not fill quite as much of your freezer.
-Typically, you can expect the finished, wrapped meat to weigh just less than half of what the deer or elk weight when it was alive.
+A deer will not fill quite as much.
+Typically, you can expect the finished, wrapped meat to weigh just less than half of what the deer or elk weighed when it was alive.
 That comes to an average of 250 pounds of meat from an elk, and upwards of 60 pounds from an adult mule deer.